rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/04-cw-validator-reviews.md

 # move into the chain directory
 cd rollchain

-# Generate the Cosmos-SDK reviews module
+# Generate the reviews module
 spawn module new reviews

 # build the proto to code